 On October 4th, 2015, I qualified for the Olympic Trials at the Medtronic Twin Cities Marathon in a time of 2:38:39.
 A week later, I joined Oiselle's Haute Volée, and feel unbelievably lucky to be a part of such an inspiring team.

-After a complete upheaval of my life, I am incredibly happy to be running full time while coaching and freelance writing on the side.
+After a complete upheaval of my life, I am incredibly happy to be running full time while coaching, hosting BAnna Camp, and helping others as a Rodan + Fields consultant.